Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 Common Side Effects

-- Diarrhea — most common, usually from high doses or wrong form
+- Diarrhea — this is the most common one, usually from high doses or using the wrong form.

-- Stomach cramping — reduce dose or split throughout day
+- Stomach cramping — try reducing your dose or splitting it throughout the day.

-- Drowsiness — expected if taking for sleep, adjust timing if problematic
+- Drowsiness — this is expected if you’re taking it for sleep; just adjust the timing if it becomes problematic during the day.

 Who Should Avoid Magnesium Supplements

-- Kidney disease — impaired excretion can lead to toxicity
+- Kidney disease — impaired excretion can lead to toxicity, which is serious.

-- Heart block — magnesium affects cardiac conduction
+- Heart block — magnesium affects cardiac conduction, so be careful here.

-- Myasthenia gravis — may worsen muscle weakness
+- Myasthenia gravis — it may actually worsen muscle weakness.

 Drug Interactions

-- Antibiotics — reduce absorption (separate by 2-4 hours)
+- Antibiotics — it can reduce absorption (separate by 2-4 hours).

-- Bisphosphonates — reduce absorption (separate by 2 hours)
+- Bisphosphonates — also reduces absorption (separate by 2 hours).

-- Blood pressure medications — may enhance hypotensive effects
+- Blood pressure medications — may enhance hypotensive effects, potentially dropping your blood pressure too much.

 When to See a Doctor

-- Signs of magnesium toxicity (confusion, irregular heartbeat, extreme fatigue)
+- If you notice signs of magnesium toxicity (confusion, an irregular heartbeat, or extreme fatigue).

-- Pregnant or breastfeeding (generally safe, but consult provider)
+- If you’re pregnant or breastfeeding (it’s generally safe, but always consult your provider).

 Frequently Asked Questions